datastructures-in-python

 How do I take the test?

-Be sure to take the test using the link above, and sign up with your @lambdastudents (Links to an external site.) e-mail.
+Be sure to take the test using the link above, and sign up with your e-mail.
 You must also select to share your results with Lambda so we can get your score back.

 You will also need the following to take the test: